Cordova, Alaska: Media

 The independently owned city newspaper, the Cordova Times, established in 1914 is published weekly and distributed every Friday.

 There are three radio stations in the area.
 KLAM (1450 AM) began broadcasting in 1954 and generally plays classic rock, country, and news and talk shows.
-KCDV (100.9 FM) started in 1997 and plays top hits, 80's, and 90's music.
+KCDV (100.9 FM) started in 1997 and plays top hits, '80s, and '90s music.
 Both stations are owned by Bayview Communications Inc. KCHU, based in Valdez operates a translator at 88.1 FM that serves Cordova public radio programming.

 The Cordova area is often featured in ski films by director Warren Miller.

 Transportation

 Despite being on the mainland, Cordova is only accessible via boat or aircraft, as there is no road connecting the city to any other.
 It was previously accessible by railroad however the railway is no longer in use largely due to the 1964 Good Friday earthquake and the resulting destruction it caused to the Million Dollar Bridge.
 The longest road is the Copper River Highway which follows the old railbed of the Copper River and Northwestern Railway for 49.5 mi.
 The first 11 mi east of Cordova is paved and the rest is gravel.
 As of the summer of 2011, vehicle traffic can only reach the 36 mile mark as changes in the river course washed out the 339 bridge.
 The following 13.5 miles may still be accessed via a river crossing by boat.
 Cars and trucks can be transported to Cordova by ferry.
 Regular ferry service is provided by the state owned Alaska Marine Highway System to Valdez and Whittier with whistle stops (the ferry only stops if there are prior reservations) in Tatitlek and Chenega Bay.
-The M/V Aurora operates in Prince William Sound year round and the high-speed M/V Chenega operates the area in the summer.
+The M/V Aurora operates in Prince William Sound year round.

 Cordova has two airports.
 Merle K. (Mudhole) Smith Airport is a state-owned airport located 11 mi east of the city.
 It has regular jet service provided by Alaska Airlines.
 Its main runway is 7500 ft long with an asphalt surface.
 The Cordova Municipal Airport is 1 mi from the city and is also state owned.
 It is located on Lake Eyak which also has a seaplane landing area.
 The sole runway has a length of 1800 ft with a gravel surface.
 The municipal airport is mostly used by air taxis and personal aircraft.